79 Easy Backpacking Food Ideas

 No-cook meals

-There are a variety of no-cook meal options available, such as Food for the Sole’s Triple Peanut SlawZesty Miso Broccoli Slaw, or Curried Cauliflower Salad, Outdoor Herbivore’s Waldorf Slaw and Lazy Lentil Salad, and Packit Gourmet’s Curry Mango or Cajun Ranch Chicken Salads.
+There are a variety of no-cook meal options available, such as Outdoor Herbivore’s Waldorf Salad and Lazy Lentil Salad, and Packit Gourmet’s Curry Mango or Cajun Ranch Chicken Salads.

 DIY Cold Soak Meals